 For large parties, I love to use little charms around the stem of the glass.
 I have a limited number of champagne glasses so it helps my guests keep up with their glass.

-I’ve placed the glass in front of the paper towels so you can get a better look…
+I’ve placed the glass in front of the paper towels so you see it a bit better.

 Doesn’t this just say, Party!